Capturing and sharing a screen recording can be the quickest, easiest, and most effective way of sharing knowledge in many different situations.

 When it comes to video enhancement options, you get access to several features, including zooming capability, different annotation options, transition effects, various visual and audio effects, etc.

-At a high level, ScreenFlow’s video enhancement options are quite similar to Camtasia, but when you get into the finer details, you'll find that Camtasia provides you more options.
+At a high level, ScreenFlow’s video enhancement options are quite similar to Camtasia, but when you get into the finer details, you’ll find that Camtasia provides you with more options.

-So for instance, you don’t get access to that many video effect presets, arrows and callouts in ScreenFlow.
+So for instance, you don’t get access to that many video effect presets, arrows, and callouts in ScreenFlow.
 Similarly, you can’t create interactive quizzes or hotspots within your videos.

-One thing that I like about ScreenFlow, though, is its Stock Media Library which has more than 500,000 images, audio and video clips, etc. Although, keep in mind that the starter library comes at an additional price.
+One thing that I like about ScreenFlow, though, is its Stock Media Library which has more than 500,000 images, audio, and video clips, etc. Although, keep in mind that the starter library comes at an additional price.

-In terms of pricing, it starts at $129 as a one time fee, but if you want to access its Stock Media Library as well, you’ll have to pay $175 instead.
+In terms of pricing, it starts at $129 as a one-time fee, but if you want to access its Stock Media Library as well, you’ll have to pay $175 instead.

 You can try out the software by downloading its free trial version in a trial period to see if its features are sufficient for your needs.

-Although I like what ScreenFlow has to offer and how it is priced, I prefer Camtasia over it, not least because I like the flexibility of using a tool which works with both Windows and Mac.
+Although I like what ScreenFlow has to offer and how it is priced, I prefer Camtasia over it, not least because I like the flexibility of using a tool that works with both Windows and Mac.

 Having said that, if you’re a Mac-only user, ScreenFlow is certainly a great option for creating professional-quality videos and tutorials, especially if you’re don’t want to shell out the price for Camtasia.